-Social host liability generally applies to situations where a person hosts a social gathering and serves alcohol.
-A host can be held responsible for the injuries of third parties caused by an intoxicated guest during or after the party.
-Responsibility can be both civil and criminal.
+Social host liability generally applies to situations where a person hosts a party and serves alcohol.
+As the host, you can face civil and criminal responsibility for any injuries caused by an intoxicated guest during or after your party.

-A social host doesn't have to literally serve drinks to be held liable.
-Allowing guests to serve themselves will not absolve a host from liability.
-However, if a guest gets too intoxicated and injures themselves or another person during the party, you could face liability.
+You don't have to literally serve drinks to be considered a social host.
+Allowing guests to serve themselves will not absolve you from liability.
+If a guest gets too drunk and injures themselves or another person during your party, you can face liability.

-To avoid guests getting overly intoxicated, you may want to consider playing the role of bartender, or maybe asking a trusted friend, or even hiring someone.
-Another option is to make sure that the bar is out in the open so that you can keep an eye on guests that maybe are making overly frequent trips to refill.
+To avoid guests getting overly intoxicated, you may want to consider playing the role of bartender, asking a trusted friend, or hiring someone.
+You can also make sure the bar is visible, so you can watch for guests who are refilling their glasses a little too quickly.

-In addition to being worried about others, a social host can even be liable to the overly drunk guest that suffers a trip or slip and fall.
+In addition to worrying about a drunk guest hurting someone else, you can face liability if that drunk guest hurts themself, such as by slipping and falling.
 If you have uneven floors, steps, stairs, or low ceilings, you may want to consider making those potentially dangerous (to a drunk person) hazards more noticeable.
-Using brightly colored masking tape on the ground and putting up warning signs might be advisable depending on your location, or you can try to confine guests to certain areas of your home.
+Putting up visible warnings might be advisable depending on your location, or you can try to confine guests to certain areas of your home.
 (You don't really want drunk guests wandering everywhere anyway, do you?)

-To avoid social host liability for a drunk driving guest, you may want to condition your guests' drinking on them putting their car keys in a basket that only you have access to at the end of the night.
+To avoid social host liability for a drunk driving guest, there are several steps you can take.
+You can make every guest put their car keys in a basket that only you have access to at the end of the night.
 That way, if a guest looks too intoxicated to drive home, you can hold their keys until their taxi or ride-share driver arrives.
 You can also ask several of your friends who are attending to serve as designated drivers.